WanderingSpaceThinker/nonexistence/_posts/2021-07-26-The-cruel-necessity-of-evil.md

 Finally, economic interdependence through globalized supply chains and international trade agreements.
 Again, harder to go to war when it might strike a blow to your economy.

 This is not an exhaustive list, but let's end it here.
-If this is correct, as long as those anti-war incentives stay and spread, we can hope this downward trend continue.
+If this is correct, as long as those anti-war incentives stay and spread, we can hope this downward trend continues.

 <ins>**Crimes:**</ins>